Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 the sum of the (squared) forces times $$\epsilon$$.
 This means that the main priority is to find the solution with the minimum torques, and the second priority (with a very small weight) is to minimize contact forces.

-This trick is required since the forces are part of our optimization variables dans the *QP solver* needs a score to be minimized for all those variables.
+This trick is required since the forces are part of our optimization variables and the *QP solver* needs a score to be minimized for all those variables.

 ## Equality constraint